preetiac/atchai-hugo/content/blog/2016-08-16-paging-doctor-bot.md

 Yes!
 We’re one of only a few [companies that specialise in building chat bots](http://atchai.com/we-develop/conversational-ui-chatbots).
 We built [mindBot](http://www.mind-bot.com/) mentioned above.

-[Get in touch](mailto:enquiries@atchai.com) — we’re a friendly bunch and love hearing about projects old and new.
+[Get in touch](mailto:enquiries@atchai.com) — we’re super excited about this space, we have built our own technology platform and developed a process to bring new bot products to market quicker than ever.
+We'd love to share our technology and everything we've learnt with you.